Working remotely doesn’t have to mean taking a pay cut. There are more legit online jobs than ever. All it takes is being aware of the possibilities.

 - Cons: Income can vary, as travel tends to spike at certain times of year.

 Believe it or not, travel agents are still in demand.
 It just depends on finding the right niche.
 This is an especially good business for you if you have personal or professional travel experience, because you can provide your clients with insights they can’t get from a website.

 Legit Online Jobs: Growing Industries Hiring Online

-Below are examples of legit online job opportunities in specific industries which are increasingly moving towards remote workers.
-Here you’ll find jobs available for both entry-level workers and for those with experience in both U.S. and Canada.
+Below are examples of legit online job opportunities in specific industries that are increasingly moving towards remote workers.
+Here you’ll find jobs available for both entry-level workers and for those with experience (both in the U.S. and Canada).

 Work with PR and marketing departments to deliver communications within and to prospects and customers of a company.